RashidhaBegum/Operation-Analytics-and-Investigating-Metric-Spike/README.md

 Tech-Stack Used :

-MySQL Workbench (8.0 CE): For comprehensive data analysis and anomaly detection.
+SQL: For comprehensive data analysis and anomaly detection.

 Insights :
 Insights include trends in throughput, language usage, and spike detection.
 These findings enhance operational understanding and improve decision-making.